Tobbiss/uw-ethics/README.md

 As previously mentioned, most Google Doc links do not need changes because they are standardized.
 However, you need to change the links to `FORM_VALUES`, `METHOD`, and `TEMPLATE` files in the `uw-ethics-vars` file to the appropriate links.
 Note that the `TEMPLATE` file is the method template for your experiment type.

+(CURRENTLY MAC ONLY) The `ADDITIONAL_FILES` variable is an absolute path to a PDF file (or directory of PDFs) which you want to append to the generated ethics application, like questionnaires, additional interview scripts, etc. If you change the default value from `CHANGEME` to a filepath or directory, it'll grab any PDFs at that path and add it to the end of the final generated PDF file.
+Example: `"/Users/johannwentzel/Desktop/PDFs"` or `"/Users/johannwentzel/Desktop/pre-questionnaire.pdf"`.

 None of the other files need to be edited.

 ## Usage